Mercury13/unicodia/Font-Source/Egyptian2/README.md

 Check = what changed?
 Is the character original or redrawn?
 Can we find something in JSesh base?
 Maybe revert to JSesh’s image?

 Why Unisesh.txt?
 Just to make changes more obvious.

+# Colour code

+- All shades of violet: convert to path, mainly Stroke to path
+- Crimson, grey, dark-blue etc: just to remind that you need to unite the objects while exporting
+- Yellow: